 Techniques Reduce Muscle Soreness

-• Monday: Back and biceps
+• Monday: Back & biceps

-• Wednesday: Chest and arms
+• Wednesday: Chest & arms

-• Friday: Legs and core
+• Friday: Legs & core

 Also Read: How can Stretching Routines Enhance Post‑Exercise Recovery?